 Inspired by the past to build a better future.

 Completed in 1916, the Fuller E. Callaway home was designed to flow gracefully into its gardens—a series of dwarf boxwood parterres, which have adorned the terraces of the hill for more than 175 years and is one of the best preserved 19th century gardens in the country.
-The classic lines of the 13,000 square foot home have now silently watched over the beloved gardens for a century.
+The classic lines of the 13,000 square foot home have now silently watched over the beloved gardens for over a century.